-How to Charge a BYD Atto 3
+How and Where to Charge a BYD Atto 3

-BYD Atto 3 Charging Port
+BYD Atto 3 Charging Station, Port and Plug Type

 The BYD Atto 3 charging port uses the CCS standard, which features a combined AC and DC inlet port.
 The top portion of the inlet is for the Type 2 connector, which is used for AC charging at home, work or at public chargers (e.g. shopping centre car parks).